A Recap of Request Handling in Go

 For me it simplifies things to think of a ServeMux as just being a special kind of handler, which instead of providing a response itself passes the request on to a second handler.
-This isn't as much of a leap as it first sounds – chaining of handlers is fairly commonplace in Go, and we'll take a look at an example further down the page.
+This isn't as much of a leap as it first sounds – chaining handlers together is fairly commonplace in Go.

-Let's create a custom handler which responds with the current time in a given time zone, formatted in RFC 1123 format:
+Let's create a custom handler which responds with the current local time in a given format:

 The exact code here isn't too important.

 All that really matters is that we have an object (in this case it's a

 timeHandler struct, but it could equally be a string or function or anything else), and we've implemented a method with the signature

 ServeHTTP(http.ResponseWriter, *http.Request) on it.
 That's all we need to make a handler.

 Let's embed this in a concrete example: